jessebuckmann/sample_preparation_module/projects/Hardware/personal_goals_johanna.md

 **Johanna**

 *Personal goals*
+- I would like to create something that is useful for many people.
 - From the course I expect to learn more about how to start and organize a project where many people are working together.
 This includes the (hopefully) well structured communication within our sub-group, as well as the information exchange with the whole course.
 - For the subproject I expect to learn way more about electronics, data transfer and how to connect diffrent sub-systems with each other.
 - I also hope to learn some dutch - teach me guys!